blue-blues/blue_coder/.bluesaicoderrules/workflows/writing-documentation.md

 # Using "I" when sharing your workflow

 Adding a personal touch goes a long way.
-There are great examples in the docs currently where I use "I" to share how I personally use cline, from dev to dev.
+There are great examples in the docs currently where I use "I" to share how I personally use bluesaicoder, from dev to dev.
 It's a great technique.

 # Crosslinking relevant documentation pages